jevakallio/react-native-reversed-flat-list/README.md

 );
 ```

+This component has not been tested with all the different options, bells and whistles of FlatList.
+If you hit a use case that doesn't work, please submit a Pull Request!

 ## How does it work

 _aka.
 The One Weird Trick They Don't Want You To Know About Making Performant Reverse Lists in React Native_